222huan/py4SAIL/README.md

 Hector Nieto translated the FORTRAN code into PYTHON code, which is the pypro4sail (https://github.com/hectornieto/pypro4sail).
 Thanks to the authors for their hard work and dedication.

-This project is a modification of pypro4sail, because I have found some inconformity between these two versions of the code, and the results of pypro4sail can't fully agree with the simalations displayed in some papers listed below:
+This project is a modification of pypro4sail, because I have found some inconformity between these two versions of code, and the results of pypro4sail can't fully agree with the simalations displayed in some papers listed below:

 [1] Verhoef, W., Jia, L., Xiao, Q., & Su, Z. (2007).
 Unified optical-thermal four-stream radiative transfer theory for homogeneous vegetation canopies.
 IEEE Transactions on Geoscience and Remote Sensing, 45, 1808-1822.